This Egg Roll in a Bowl recipe is my go-to for lunch or a quick weeknight dinner.

 Notes

-Chopped mushrooms, water chestnuts or other vegetables
+- Chopped mushrooms, bean sprouts, chopped water chestnuts

-Sriracha or hot sauce to taste
+- Sriracha or red pepper flakes to taste

 Nutrition Information